PyCQA/redbaron/README.md

 is not battle tested yet and is still a bit rough.** Feedback and contribution are very welcome.

-The API on the other side is guaranteed to be retro-compatible and won't break until 2.0 (if breaking is needed at this point).
+The public documented API on the other side is guaranteed to be retro-compatible and won't break until 2.0 (if breaking is needed at this point).
+There might be the only exception that if you directly call specific nodes constructors with FST that this API change, but this is not documented and simply horribly unpracticable, so I'm expecting no one to do that.

 **Disclamer**: RedBaron (and baron) is **working** with python3 but it NOT fully parsing it yet.